simul/simul.github.io/changelist.md

 Thu 24 Oct : Doc Update
 Tue 22 Oct : Undo works again in Sky Sequencer.
 Tue 22 Oct : Fix sky keyframe sequence being set to invalid values on undo.
-Sat 19 Oct : Add missing shaders in installers.
-Fri 18 Oct : Fix Crash with sequencer
-Fri 18 Oct : Initial fix for Rain Map and Multi Cloud Layer issue.
-Thu 17 Oct : Fix Xbox error by reverting to original.
-However, whatever this change was put in to fix will presumably still be broken.

 <hr>